Shawuor/Online-Retail-Analysis/README.md

-# 🛍️ Online Retail Sales Analysis
+## Online Retail Sales Analysis

-This project analyzes online retail data to uncover trends in revenue, customer value, country performance, and expansion opportunities using Power Bi.
-It was designed to answer four strategic business questions from the CEO and CMO.
+This project analyzes online retail data to identify trends in revenue, top customers, and high-demand countries using Power BI.
+The analysis addresses key strategic questions from the CEO and CMO.

-## 📊 Project Objectives
+## Objectives

-- Understand monthly revenue trends over 2011.
+Track monthly revenue trends.

-- Identify top-performing countries outside the UK.
+Identify top-performing countries outside the UK.

-- Highlight top customers by revenue.
+Highlight top customers by revenue.

-- Pinpoint countries with the highest product demand.
+Identify countries with highest product demand.

-## 🧼 Data Cleaning Process
-- Removed rows where `Quantity < 1` and `UnitPrice < $0`.
-- Created a `Revenue` column as `Quantity × UnitPrice`.
-- Cleaned data was used for visualizations and insights.

-## 👔 CEO Question 1: Monthly Revenue Trends
-**Tool Used**: Line Chart
-- Steady growth throughout the year.
-- Peak in **November ($1.5M)**.
-- Decline in December due to early shopping behavior.
-> 📌 *Insight:* Clear seasonality — strong Q4 performance.

-## 🌍 CMO Question 2: Top Countries by Revenue
-**Tool Used**: Clustered Column Chart
+## Key Insights

+Revenue peaks in November, showing strong Q4 seasonality.

-- Netherlands and EIRE lead with **$280K+ revenue**.
+Netherlands and EIRE lead in revenue; Western Europe is a key growth area.
-- Western Europe shows consistent strength.
-> 📌 *Insight:* Focus on Western Europe for expansion.

-## 👥 CMO Question 3: Top Customers by Revenue
-**Tool Used**: Area Chart
-- Top 2 customers (IDs 14646 & 18102) contribute **$280K+** each.
-- Significant drop-off after the top 3.
-> 📌 *Insight:* Prioritize high-value customers for loyalty programs.

-## 🌎 CEO Question 4: Product Demand by Country
-**Tool Used**: Clustered Column Chart
-- Netherlands, EIRE, Germany lead in demand.
-- Australia and some Asian countries show potential.
-> 📌 *Insight:* Target Western Europe and Australia for growth.

-## 🚀 Strategic Takeaways
-- Strong Q4 seasonality – ideal for campaign planning.
-- Top 3 countries dominate both revenue and demand.
-- High customer concentration — retention is key.
-- Visuals help balance margin (revenue) vs. volume (demand).
+Top customers contribute a large portion of revenue; retention is critical.

+Product demand is highest in Western Europe, with potential in Australia.

-## 📁 Files Included
+## Files Included

-- `Retail_Analysis_Presentation.pdf` — presentation summary
+Retail_Analysis_Presentation.pdf — summary presentation

-- `cleaned_data.xlsx` — cleaned dataset
+cleaned_data.xlsx — cleaned dataset
-- `README.md` — this documentation

-## 🙌 Thank You
-This analysis forms a strong foundation for strategic planning, customer targeting, and international expansion efforts.